-A nursing assistant has to regularly handle sharp and pointed objects like needles, syringes, fingerstick devices, infusion sets and insulin pens for different procedures:
+A nursing assistant has to regularly handle sharp and pointed objects like needles, syringes, fingerstick devices, infusion sets, and insulin pens for different medical procedures.
+The following are some of their uses and applications:

 - Needles and syringes are used for injecting drugs.